Lambert-01/rwanda-export-analysis-/README.md

 ## 📋 Project Overview

+Rwanda’s trade data is rich but underutilized due to format complexity and limited analysis tools.
+Our platform bridges this gap by transforming NISR’s raw trade reports into actionable insights for policy-makers, researchers, and businesses.

 ### 🚀 Our Solution
 A production-ready trade analysis platform that transforms **NISR's official Rwanda trade dataset** into actionable insights through: